 Supporting Healthy Start Performance Project (SHSPP)

-Healthy Start is a community-based federal program seeking to eliminate disparities in infant mortality and perinatal outcomes by working in communities across the country to improve systems of community care.
-In a cooperative agreement with the Health Resources and Services Administration (HRSA), Maternal and Child Heath Bureau (MCHB) within the Division of Healthy Start and Perinatal Services (DHSPS), NICHQ along with the subcontractor, the National Healthy Start Association (NHSA) is designing and delivering exceptional capacity building training and performance support to all Healthy Start programs.
-These programs are currently consisting of 100 projects in 34 states, Puerto Rico and Washington D.C., which support improved perinatal and family health outcomes in Healthy Start communities.
+Healthy Start is a community-based federal program seeking to eliminate disparities in infant mortality and perinatal outcomes by working to improve systems of community care in communities with infant mortality rates at least 1.5 times the U.S. national average.
+The Healthy Start program currently consists of 101 projects in 34 states, Puerto Rico, and Washington D.C., which support improved perinatal and family health outcomes in Healthy Start communities.
+In a cooperative agreement with the Health Resources and Services Administration (HRSA), Maternal and Child Heath Bureau’s (MCHB) Division of Healthy Start and Perinatal Services (DHSPS), the Healthy Start Technical Assistance & Support Center (TASC) at NICHQ is designing and delivering exceptional capacity building training and performance support to all 101 Healthy Start programs.

 June 2019 to May 2024

-- Who: NICHQ is partnering with NHSA as a subcontractor, as well as various maternal and child health experts and stakeholders.
-NICHQ and NHSA will work with all Healthy Start grant recipients, including non-profit community-based organizations and larger community foundations; community health centers/federally-qualified heath centers; independent Women, Infant, and Children program administrators; health care and hospital systems; universities; Tribal Nations; and city, county or state health departments working in collaboration with community partners.
-All efforts will be informed by an ongoing partnership with local Consortium/Community Action Networks (CANs)—advisory bodies from each Healthy Start grant recipient including all community stakeholders (e.g., social services, faith communities, and community-based organizations).
+- Who: NICHQ’s Healthy Start TA and Support Center (TASC) serves Healthy Start grant recipients, including non-profit community-based organizations and larger community foundations; community health centers/federally-qualified heath centers; independent Women, Infant, and Children (WIC) program administrators; health care and hospital systems; universities; Tribal Nations; and city, county or state health departments working in collaboration with community partners.
+TASC works with Healthy Start project staff (e.g., community health workers, case managers, fatherhood coordinators, physicians, certified lactation counselors, evaluators, and others), as well as members of each Healthy Start program’s Community Action Network (CAN), an advisory body of community stakeholders (e.g., consumers, social services, faith communities, and community-based organizations).
+To execute its capacity-building and support activities, TASC partners with subject matter experts and stakeholders from maternal and child health, fatherhood, health and racial equity, reproductive justice, and other fields.

 - Funder: The project is funded through a cooperative agreement with the Health Resources and Services Administration, Maternal and Child Heath Bureau (HRSA, MCHB).